-Creating diversity, equity, and inclusion in the legal field starts with ensuring that educational opportunities are accessible to all aspiring legal professionals, with emphasis on BIPOC, first-generation, and marginalized professionals.
+Creating greater opportunity in the legal field starts with ensuring that educational resources are accessible to all aspiring legal professionals, especially first-generation and historically underrepresented individuals.

-The goal of this free, three-day, virtual conference is to be the bridge helping BIPOC, first-generation, and other marginalized aspiring legal professionals access legal education and the workplace, therefore affecting change in the workplace and our communities.
-We hope our conference will be an inspiration to aspiring law school applicants, current law school students, and young practitioners as they embark on their legal careers.
+The goal of this free, three-day, virtual conference is to be the bridge helping first-generation and other marginalized aspiring legal professionals access legal education and the workplace, therefore affecting change in the workplace and our communities.
+We hope our conference will be an inspiration to aspiring law school applicants, current law school students, and young practitioners as they embark on their legal career.

 Please note that this agenda is tentative and subject to change leading up to the conference.